NinjaBearStudioTech/Documentation/Writerside/topics/inventory/fragments/inv_container_fragment.md

 There are other useful functions that you may want to explore for other placement queries, such as `IsValidPosition` and `IsPreferredContainer`.

+> When used in conjunction with the Stack fragment, make sure to place the Container **after** the Stack.
+This ensures
+> that new items created by the Stack fragment are properly placed.
+{style="note"}

 ## Move Operation

 This fragment provides the **Move** operation, which can be created via the `CreateMovePayload` function.
-Moving the item sets a new container and position for it.
+It moves the item to a new container and position.

 <tabs group="sample">
     <tab title="Blueprint" group-key="bp">